Are you an adviser? Go to Unbiased Pro

 There are a number of different ways you can build up qualifying years, including:

-• Paying NI contributions on your self-employed income
+• Paying NI contributions on your self-employed income.

-• Claiming certain benefits for illness or disability, or if you’re a carer or unemployed, including Child Benefit, Jobseeker’s Allowance (JSA) or Carer’s Allowance
+• Claiming certain benefits for illness or disability, or if you’re a carer or unemployed, including child benefit, jobseeker’s allowance (JSA) or carer’s allowance.

-• Paying voluntary NI contributions to make up for gaps in your record
+• Paying voluntary NI contributions to make up for gaps in your record.

 Here’s what you could be entitled to claim:

-• Full state pension – If you have at least 35 qualifying years, you could receive up to £175.20 per week (based on the 20/21 financial year payments).
-This is only available to people born after 6 April 1951, or 6 April 1953 if you’re a woman.
+• Full state pension: If you have at least 35 qualifying years, you could receive £221.20 per week (based on the 2024/25 tax year).
+This is only available to people born after 6 April 1951 or 6 April 1953 if you’re a woman.

-It can be pretty complex trying to work out what you’re entitled to, so it’s best to check out the UK government website for more detailed information.
-Alternatively, you could speak to a financial adviser about your unique circumstances.
+It can be pretty complex trying to work out what you’re entitled to, so it’s best to check out the UK government website for more information.

 There are lots of free or discounted services you can take advantage of as an older adult.